 Introduction to Human Interface Devices (HID)

 Human Interface Devices (HID) is a device class definition to replace PS/2-style connectors with a generic USB driver to support HID devices such as keyboards, mice, game controllers, and so on.
-Prior to HID, devices could only utilize strictly-defined protocols for mice and keyboards.
-Hardware innovation required either overloading data in an existing protocol or creating non-standard hardware with its own specialized driver.
-HID provided support for these "boot mode" devices while adding support for hardware innovation through extensible, standardized and easily-programmable interfaces.
+Prior to HID, devices could only utilize strictly defined protocols for mice and keyboards.
+Hardware innovation required either overloading data in an existing protocol or creating nonstandard hardware with its own specialized driver.
+HID provides support for boot mode devices while adding support for innovation through extensible, standardized, and easily programmable interfaces.

-HID devices today include a broad range of devices such as alphanumeric displays, bar code readers, volume controls on speakers/headsets, auxiliary displays, sensors and many others.
-Many hardware vendors also use HID for their proprietary devices.
+HID devices include alphanumeric displays, bar code readers, speakers, headsets, auxiliary displays, sensors, and many others.
+Hardware vendors also use HID for their proprietary devices.

 HID began with USB but was designed to be bus-agnostic.
 It was designed for low latency, low bandwidth devices but with flexibility to specify the rate in the underlying transport.
-The specification for HID over USB was ratified by the USB-IF in 1996 and support over additional transports followed soon after.
+The USB-IF ratified the specification for HID over USB in 1996.
+Support for HID over other transports soon followed.
 Details on currently supported transports can be found in HID Transports Supported in Windows.
 Third-party, vendor-specific transports are also allowed via custom transport drivers.

 HID consists of two fundamental concepts, a report descriptor, and reports.
 Reports are the actual data that is exchanged between a device and a software client.
 The report descriptor describes the format and meaning the data that the device supports.